Private revelation: Sources of revelation

-According to the Catholic Church private revelations come from God, while false revelations come either from human or demonic sources.
+According to the Catholic Church, private revelations come from God, while false revelations come either from human or demonic sources.
 Just as in exorcism, the Catholic Church is careful to distinguish between supernatural events, mental illness, drug abuse, deception, and demonic activity.
-The church gathers a team of scientists, theologians, and other experts to test the spirit of the alleged visionary to see if he is genuine, psychotic or manipulative, influenced by drugs, deceptive or deceived, or possessed by demons.
+The church gathers a team of scientists, theologians, and other experts to test the spirit of the alleged visionary to see if they are genuine, psychotic or manipulative, influenced by drugs, deceptive or deceived, or possessed by demons.

-According to the Catholic Church revelations from God are an extraordinary grace which confirms Catholic doctrine and dogma.
+According to the Catholic Church, revelations from God are an extraordinary grace which confirms Catholic doctrine and dogma.
 One famous example is Our Lady of Lourdes, who declared Mary to be the Immaculate Conception four years after the dogma of the Immaculate Conception was proclaimed.
-Because they are extraordinary, revelations are not to be confused with holiness.
-Because they are a grace, no one can rightfully desire to receive revelations.
-Because they remind the faithful of what is already contained in public revelation, private revelations can sometimes occur in unexpected ways, such as the stigmata, which reminds Catholics of the Paschal Mystery; weeping statues, which remind of sin and mercy; and the mystical ring of Catherine of Siena, which reminds of mystical marriage.
+Catholicism teaches that revelations are not to be confused with holiness, and that no one can rightfully desire to receive revelations.
+The Catholic teaching is that revelations which occur in unexpected ways are intended as reminders of public revelation.
+For instance, the stigmata are interpreted as a reminder of the Paschal Mystery; weeping statues as a reminder of sin and mercy; and the mystical ring of Catherine of Siena as a reminder of mystical marriage.

 Eugenia Ravasio reported a series of messages from God the Father, which were published as "The Father speaks to His children".
-Ravasio's messages were approved by Bishop Alexander Caillot of Grenoble, that ordered an investigation and after ten years issued a letter stating that the messages had a divine nature.
-In 1988 the messages received also the imprimatur of Cardinal Petrus Canisius Van Lierde, the Vicar General for the Vatican City State, whose general duties were the administration of daily functions of Vatican City.
-The Congregation for the Doctrine of the Faith at the Holy See, which is the official authority for approving private revelations on behalf of the Catholic Church, did not declare Ravasio's writings heresy, so this is not controversial to the Catholic Church.
+Ravasio's messages were approved by Alexander Caillot, bishop of Grenoble, who ordered an investigation and after ten years issued a letter stating that the messages had a divine nature.
+In 1988 the messages received also the imprimatur of Petrus Canisius Van Lierde, the Vicar General for the Vatican City State, whose general duties were the administration of daily functions of Vatican City.
+The Congregation for the Doctrine of the Faith at the Holy See, which is the official authority for approving private revelations on behalf of the Catholic Church, did not declare Ravasio's writings heresy.